MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/azure-front-door.md

             this custom domain name through front door and all the portal cookies also have domain setup correctly.

-        2. Setup custom domain name on Azure front door endpoint, following these steps
+        2. Setup custom domain name on Azure Front Door endpoint, following these steps
             <https://docs.microsoft.com/en-us/azure/frontdoor/standard-premium/how-to-add-custom-domain>
             .